Government announces up to €20,000 in grants available to taxi drivers switching to electric vehicle ownership.

 Find out more below!

-As part of this scheme, drivers can also apply for grants of up to €10,000 towards battery replacement for their electric vehicles.
-Furthermore, if they upgrade to a wheelchair accessible model, a further €2,500 is available.
+Additionally, drivers can apply for grants of up to €10,000 towards battery replacement for their electric vehicles.

 Watch: Paul Clooney, LEAF Taxi Driver